Rights of Access

 Information Access Requests

-Two other Acts make up the access to information legislation.
-The Data Protection Act 1998 and the Environmental Information Regulations 2004.
-An applicant does not need to know which act to request information under.
-It is down to the Council to process the request using the correct legislation.
+Two other Acts make up the access to information legislation: the General Data Protection Regulation 2016 (GDPR) and the Environmental Information Regulations 2004.
+An applicant does not need to know which act or regulation to request information under.
+It is down to us to process the request using the correct legislation.

 A request must:

-- A request cannot be handled using the Freedom of Information legislation unless it is written, (this includes requests made by email, fax or letter).
-It should be noted that Environmental Information Regulation requests can be made orally (over the phone or in person).
+- a request cannot be handled using the Freedom of Information legislation unless it is written, (this includes requests made by email, fax or letter).
+Environmental Information Regulation requests can be made orally (over the phone or in person)

-- You must include your name and a return address.
+- you must include your name and a return addres

-- The Council may make a charge to convert the information if the information is not in the specified format.
+- we may make a charge to convert the information if the information is not in the specified format

-- If the Council is unsure of the exact information you are requesting we will contact you to clarify your request.
+- if we are unsure of the exact information you are requesting we will contact you to clarify your request

 All access to information requests are responded to centrally by Information Governance.
-The Council will respond to all written requests within the timelines below.
+We will respond to all written requests within the timelines below.

-A request will be timed from the day after it is received by an employee of the Council.
-I.e. the 20 working days begin on the day after receipt.
+A request will be timed from the day after it is received by a borough council employee; i.e. the 20 working days begin on the day after receipt.

 Information will be released by the 20th working day.